cherylwtw/GitHubAPI/README.md

  Get emails of GitHub logins - this is using resources provided by Paulirish, in his repo github-email (https://github.com/paulirish/github-email)
  1. run node contributors_email.js to get emails for logins in contirbutor_info/contributorExport_1.txt into email_info/emailExport_1.txt

+Get contribution Stats from GHTorrent (http://ghtorrent.org)
+1. Run GHTorrentClient after following GHTorrent's instruction on getting access to their server.